rtortori/cisco-c3-tetration-injector/README.md

 The name of your deployment will be reflected in the node names and will also be referenced within Tetration to setup scopes and filters.<br>

-The following are the required configuration steps to enable Tetration injector in CloudCenter:
+The following are the required configuration steps to enable Tetration injector in CloudCenter.
+The process is also documented in the Integration Video Resources section below:
 * Create a new external service
     * Add a logo, a name and a service ID
     * Configure a Start and Stop script as follows: